Patrena94/PS-Corp-Budget-Tracker/README.md

 Contributors will need to initiate the application by typing into the command line mongo.
 The User will then enter into the command line npm start or nodemon.

 # Test
 The User will need to clone the repo.
 The User will need to initiate the application by typing into the command line mongo.
 The following command line should be completed with nodemon or npm start (totally depends on user’s preference).
 The contributor will be able to review the website locally by typing localhost/3001 enter their browser.
+The user should utilize the Chrome DevTools to test the Service Workers.

 # Screenshots